MajedNabil/disaster_pipeline_project/README.md

 In order to display the charts, I read the data from the database when the page first loads, then the result is forwarded to the js file, to be displayed with the help of ChartJs.
 When the button is pressed, the model is used to generate the prediction in a user-friendly manner.
+Finally, due to the large size of the model, I uploaded into my Google Drive account.
+You can check it from [here](https://drive.google.com/drive/folders/1wQcFUY4-M4zaeKu7JQdSHhSpBQK6o0ay?usp=sharing)
 ## Dependencies
 - Flask Python web framework
 - Ajax